ArisChristoforidis/Fractal-Viewer/README.md

 ### Camera controls

-You can adjust the camera properties, such as the pan or zoom speed inside the `camera.py` script.
+You can adjust the camera properties, such as the pan or zoom speed on the `Camera` class inside the `camera.py` script.

 ```python
 def __init__():